krelinga/transcode/ffmpeg_experiments/README.md

 - Only one audio track is preserved.
 - no subtitle tracks are preserved.
 - the video aspect ratio is wrong ... the output video is horizontally-compressed.

+### attempt_002.sh

+This is better in that it seems to preserve all of the subtitles & audio tracks, but the output aspect ratio is still messed up.